shrimpactivity/deadlock-anvil/README.md

 ## Calculation

-- Conditions alone should not have value
-- Conditions only mean the associated stat has it's value fully considered.
+- Item has condition but not stat value? use sqrt condition prio
+- Item has condition and stat value? use sqrt condition prio * stat value
+- Item has no condition but stat value? use decreased stat value